 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Bronchial lavage in asthma.
-A doctor uses an endoscope to collect samples of tissue and fluid from a patient's lungs.
-The patient is a volunteer with a history of asthma and allergies.
-In broncho-alveolar lavage, the tip of the endoscope is impacted in a bronchus of the lung.
-Two or three volumes of saline solution are injected and reaspirated.
-Smears are made from such bronchial washings and subsequently examined under a microscope to obtain a diagnosis.
-Photographed at the National Heart and Lung Institute, London.
+A doctor uses an endoscope to collect samples of tissue & fluid from a patient's lungs.
+The patient has a history of asthma & allergies.
+In broncho- alveolar lavage, the tip of the endoscope is impacted in a bronchus of the lung.
+Saline solution is injected and reaspirated.
+Smears are then made from these bronchial washings (aspirates) for subsequent examination under the microscope to obtain a diagnosis.
+The device clipped onto the patient's left hand finger is used for non-invasive sampling of blood oxygen.
+Photographed at the National Heart and Lung Inst- itute, London.
+The doctor is Dr Stephen Durham.

 Model release available.
 Property release not required.